tenzro/tenzro-global-node/README.md

 # Tenzro Global Node

-A global validator node for the Tenzro Network, responsible for network coordination, task distribution, and cross-regional task management.
+A global node for the Tenzro Network, responsible for network coordination, task distribution, and cross-regional task management.

 ## Features